ThirdVector3/YObject/README.md

 ### ✎ Triangle layer

-You can set layer (layer means triangles with one layer will be activated on one layer) and layer parent (layer parent means this triangle will be main triangle for layer calculations) of triangle
+You can set layer (layer means triangles with one layer will be spawned on one layer) and layer parent (layer parent means this triangle will be main triangle for layer calculations) of triangle

 ![](imgs/6.png)